From 1976 to Today and Beyond

 Honoring 50 Years of Women’s and Gender Studies at UGA

-At the University of Georgia, the Institute for Women’s & Gender Studies is where big ideas meet bold questions.
+At the University of Georgia, the Institute for Women’s & Gender Studies is where big big questions drive meaningful dialogue.

 We’re all about digging into how gender shapes the world around us — from classrooms to communities and beyond.
-Housed in the Franklin College of Arts & Sciences, we team up with departments all across campus to create dynamic, interdisciplinary courses and programs that challenge assumptions and spark change.
+Housed in the Franklin College of Arts & Sciences, we collaborate with departments all across campus to create dynamic, interdisciplinary courses and programs that challenge assumptions and spark change.

 Did you know that a donation of …